-In August 2019, the Company entered into a sale agreement pursuant to which the Company may offer and sell shares of its common stock, from time to time, up to an aggregate gross sales proceeds of \$50.0 million through an "at the market offering" program under a shelf registration statement on Form S-3.
-To date, the Company has not sold any shares under this agreement.
+In August 2019, the Company entered into a sale agreement pursuant to which the Company may offer and sell shares of its common stock, from time to time, up to an aggregate gross sales proceeds of \$50.0 million through an "at the market offering" program, the ATM Program, under a shelf registration statement on Form S-3.
+In the third quarter of 2020, the Company sold 3,571,428 shares at a price of \$2.80 per share under the ATM Program.
+The transaction resulted in gross proceeds of \$10.0 million, less a 3% contractual commission incurred for the sales agent, resulting in \$9.7 million in net proceeds to the Company.